Ricardicus/ric-script/README.md

 - [ ] Classes
 - [ ] Support for function declarations with different number of parameters but same id without overload
 - [ ] Built in support for using xattr-tags instead of file paths when browsing files
-- [ ] Better interactive mode, support for multi-lines (today only single lines, but language is thankfully indifferent to line breaks).
+- [ ] Better interactive mode, support for multi-lines (today only single lines is supported in interactive mode, the language is thankfully indifferent to line breaks).
 - [ ] Socket interface
 - [ ] Threading interface
 - [ ] Bigger standard library, more battery power (for reference, see: [src/library](https://github.com/Ricardicus/ric-script/blob/master/src/library))